paulgovan/eAnalytics/README.md

 ![Profile2](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Profile3.png?raw=true)

 ## Performance
 Now click the *Performance* tab.
-The *Performance* tab tracks a number of well-established Key Performance Indicators (KPIs) for the selected industry.
+The *Performance* tab tracks a number of "well-established" Key Performance Indicators (KPIs) for the selected industry.

 *Note: KPIs are currently only available for the Natural Gas industry.*